alexkinsella/TGT_realtime/README.md

 # TGT_realtime

 Python code for real-time processing of shipboard instruments on the R/V Thomas G. Thompson.
-It generates continuously updating `.nc` and `.mat` files from GPS, TSG, MET, and ADCP data, and computes bulk air-sea fluxes using the COARE 3.5 algorithm.
+It generates continuously updating `.nc` and `.mat` files from GPS, TSG, MET, ADCP, and WAMOS data, and computes bulk air-sea fluxes using the COARE 3.5 algorithm.

 If you're heading out on a cruise aboard the Thompson, this package can help generate situational awareness files and real-time visualizations directly from shipboard data.